ethanaire/MongoDB-Data-Modeling/README.md

   - A `staff` document is **~65 KB** (too large to embed repeatedly).
   - Inventory and payment documents are smaller, but embedding their full data can still lead to redundancy and consistency issues if reused elsewhere.

+Another point of consideration is to calculate the **total storage size** of the database using the chosen schema for the `rental` collection:
+- Rental base fields ~ 20 bytes
+- Customer info ~ 72 bytes
+- Staff member info ~ 64 KiB (65,536 bytes), because we store a profile picture
+- Inventory item info = 12 bytes
+- Payment info = 20 bytes

+→ Total estimated size per `rental` document = **65,660 bytes**

+Including **full embedded documents** (especially staff with profile pictures) causes storage to **grow dramatically**.
+Therefore, full denormalization consumes a lot of space, especially when the same data is repeated in many documents.

+To save space in this adopted solution, we can:
+- Reference large or shared documents using **IDs** (applied to staff/inventory/payment info).
+- Embed only **essential or frequently-accessed data** (store info in a separate collection)
+- Using a **hybrid approach** to balance space and performance.

 ## Note:

 The challenge's credit belongs to [Gianluca Quercini](https://gquercini.github.io/)